 Money-back guarantee length

 HMA has excellent options when it comes to customer support.
 Live chat is available on its website 24/7 and its agents are both helpful and knowledgeable.
-Sometimes the agent took a few minutes to respond, but overall we found it to be pretty responsive and quick.
-All in all, pretty good for getting fast responses about unblocking content, help with installation, or any other problems you might be having.
+The agents responded almost immediately, and we found them to be extremely polite.
+All in all, we found the service outstanding for getting fast responses about unblocking content, help with installation, or any other problems you might be having.

-Admittedly, some of the techiest questions we asked had to be elevated to a more senior tech member of staff.
+Admittedly, some of the more techy questions had to be elevated to a more senior tech member of staff.
 This was done by the customer support agent who told me we would receive a response via email.
 That email did come to our inbox with the desired information, which is great.

 The Windows Client